• Skip to primary navigation

 If you want to make vegan minestrone, omit the cheese and use vegetable stock.

-Liquid Smoke: This is optional, but it brings an extra smokey, somethin' somethin' to our minestrone soup.
+Liquid Smoke: This is optional, but it brings an extra smoky, somethin' somethin' to our minestrone soup.
 You can purchase Liquid Smoke (affiliate link) online or in the condiments section of the grocery store.
 I use the hickory one.

 How to make minestrone